ahulr/resplash/README.md

 # Resplash
 Resplash is an android example application to demonstrate MVP clean architecture using Butterknife, Dagger 2, Data binding, Glide, Retrofit and RxJava.
 The app uses Unsplash APIs to retrieve and display HD images.
-Additionally, the app also has the option to download an image and set it as your device's wallpaper.
+Additionally, the app also has the options to download an image and set it as your device's wallpaper.

 ## Screenshots